React2Shell | CVE-2025-55182

 • Call this function

-• Inject a code inside it
+• Inject code inside it

 thenable.js